nih-cfde/training-and-engagement/docs/General-Tools/R-for-RNA-Seq/intro.md

     ## [1] -1.30103

-You can save variable and recall them later.
+You can save variables and recall them later.

 ``` r
 pval <- 0.05